GeoLawWatch: Tracking Weather & Climate Legislation

 The purpose of this bill is to prohibit the injection, release, or dispersion, by any means, of chemicals, chemical compounds, substances, or apparatus within the borders of this state into the atmosphere with the express purpose of affecting temperature, weather, or the intensity of the sunlight

-The Legislature stated findings that include documentation that federal, or other non-government, entities may conduct geoengineering experiments within the state by intentionally dispersing chemicals into the atmosphere.
-The bill also finds that the risk to human health and environmental welfare from broad-scale geoengineering is currently not well understood.
+The bill includes legislative findings acknowledging that the federal government, entities acting on the federal government's behalf, or non-government entities may conduct geoengineering experiments by intentionally dispersing chemicals into the atmosphere, and that such activities may occur within West Virginia.
+The legislature finds that risks to human health and environmental welfare from broad-scale geoengineering are not well understood.

 History